makerdao/cage-keeper/README.md

 ## Operation

 This keeper can either run continuously on a local/virtual machine or be run when the operator becomes aware of Emergency Shutdown.
 A sample startup script is shown below.
 The keeper's ethereum address should have enough ETH to cover gas costs and is a function of the protocol's state at the time of shutdown (i.e. more urns to `skim` means more required ETH to cover gas costs).
 When new collateral types are added to the protocol, the operator should pull the latest version of the keeper, which would include contracts associated with the aforementioned collateral types.

 After the `cage-keeper` facilitates the processing period, it can be turned off until `End.wait` is nearly reached.
-Then, at that point, the operator would pass in the `--previous-cage 'True'` argument during keeper start in order to bypass the feature that supports the processing period.
+Then, at that point, the operator would pass in the `--previous-cage` argument during keeper start in order to bypass the feature that supports the processing period.

 ### Installation